gabbo89/EEA2024-2025/docs/3a1_WGS_cleaning_and_alignment.md

 1. `chromosome`
 2. ``start position``
 3. `end position`
-4. value (methylation %)
+4. `value (methylation %)`

-Since the methylation percentage is _per se_ not informative of the read coverage at the specific posiition, a `.cov.gz` file is also created (1-based genomic coordinates) that feature 2 additional columns:
+Since the methylation percentage is _per se_ not informative of the read coverage at the specific position, a `*.cov.gz` file is also created (1-based genomic coordinates) that feature 2 additional columns:
 1. `chromosome`
 2. `start position`
 3. `end position`
 4. `value (methylation %)`
 5. `number of methylated Cs`
 6. `number of unmethylated Cs`

 [link to descriptor](/docs/2a_file_formats.md)
 From this file, downstream processing of the file.